karayabin/universe-snapshot/universe/Ling/Light/README.md

 A light framework for creating web apps.
-This superseded the [Jin](https://github.com/lingtalfi/Jin) framework.
+This supersedes the [Jin](https://github.com/lingtalfi/Jin) framework.

 This is part of the [universe framework](https://github.com/karayabin/universe-snapshot).